juliancoffee/lumes-py/README.md

 </br>`$ lumes `
 </br>The same but with selection of area
 </br>`$ lumes -s `
-</br>Save in file
+</br>Copy to clipboard and save in file
 </br>`$ lumes -f img.png`
-</br>Choose selection and save in directory with screenshots (if you have that directory)
+</br>Choose selection, copy to clipboard and save in directory with screenshots (if you have that directory)
 </br>`$ lumes -s -d $HOME/Screenshots/`

 In future